-- Entity An entity is any organization that has the responsibility to protect card data and may leverage a third-party service provider to support them in card-processing activities or to secure card data. - TPSP (Third-Party Service Provider) As defined in the PCI DSS and PA-DSS Glossary of Terms, Abbreviations, and Acronyms, a service provider is a business entity that is not a payment brand, directly involved in the processing, storage, or transmission of cardholder data on behalf of another entity.
+- Entity An entity is any organization that has the responsibility to protect card data and may leverage a third-party service provider to support them in card-processing activities or to secure card data. - TPSP (Third-party Service Provider) As defined in the PCI DSS and PA-DSS Glossary of Terms, Abbreviations, and Acronyms, a service provider is a business entity that is not a payment brand, directly involved in the processing, storage, or transmission of cardholder data on behalf of another entity.
 This also includes companies that provide services that control or could impact the security of cardholder data.
-There are many types of businesses that could fall into the category of "service provider," dependent on the services provided. - Nested or Chained TPSP A nested or chained TPSP is any entity that is contracted for its services by another third-party service provider for the purposes of providing a service.
+There are many types of businesses that could fall into the category of "service provider," dependent on the services provided.
+Most commonly, a TPSP could be a legally separate entity; but it can also be a separate business unit or component of the entity under assessment-for example, an internal service provider-where the provider is outside the direct management control of the entity assessed. - Nested or Chained TPSP A nested or chained TPSP is any entity that is contracted for its services by another third-party service provider for the purposes of providing a service.